 Reto Schneider, Swiss Desk Chief

-Access to the magazine content: The complete contents of each new magazine issue is available, free of charge, to authorized journalists.
-It's a steady supply of quirky stories that people can "get" easily.
-If you would like a copy of any particular issue, or if we can be helpful in any way, please get in touch with us.
+Access to the magazine content: The magazine is a steady supply of surprising stories that people can “get” easily.
+If you would like a copy of any particular issue, or if we can be helpful in any way, please get in touch with the editor.

 Covering the Ig Nobel Prize Ceremony (at Harvard University, except when prevented by COVID-19 pandemic): Demand for tickets far exceeds the seating capacity and only a limited number of press passes are available.
 To apply for one, please contact us.
 (If you are not able to attend the ceremony in person, you can watch the live webcast.)

 Basic info about winners: